joshmenden/text-me/README.md

 We'll be using [Twilio](https://www.twilio.com/) to help with sending the texts, so you'll need to sign up and assign a phone number to your account.

-If you have trouble with this or don't want to set it up, just text me and I'll send you my credentials.
-Just can't have them up on the internet 😁
+If you have trouble with this or don't want to set it up, just call me and I'll send you my credentials -- just can't have them up on the internet 😁

 ### Setup